reflex-dev/reflex-web/docs/library/graphing/axis.md

 ## Basic Example

 Setting `hide` to true will hide the axis, `datakey` allows you to specify a unique identifier for the axis.
-The `width` and `height` props give you control over the dimensions of the axis.
-By default, the width is calculated internally based on the chart's layout.
-The height prop allows you to set a specific height for the axis.
-This is useful when you want to allocate more or less space for the axis depending on your chart's requirements.

 ```python demo graphing